Most Expensive Bass Guitars Available Today (2025 Updated)

 So, who did Ritter make the Royal Flora Aurum for?
 We have no idea.
 All we know is bass players drool over its premium materials, the maple with the breathtaking quilted pattern, and its overall hand-designed quality.

 But c’mon, that’s not what gives it the six-figure price, right?
-Ritter went all out with this one.
+Right- Ritter went all out with this one.

 The fingerboard inlay features flowers made of 24-karat gold, with platinum-dipped black diamonds on each leaf.
-This bass is literally dripping in gold; the tuner, bridge, knobs, and buttons are all made of gold.
+This bass is literally dripping in gold.
+The tuner, bridge, knobs, and buttons are all made of gold.

 If this isn’t the fanciest bass ever, then I don’t know what is.